laurenthebertdufresne/laurenthebertdufresne.github.io/_includes/peer-reviewed.md

 *   Limits of Individual Consent and Models of Distributed Consent in Online Social Networks
     Juniper Lovato, Antoine Allard, Randall Harp, Jeremiah Onaolapo, and **Laurent Hébert-Dufresne**
-    Proceedings of the 2022 ACM Conference on Fairness, Accountability, and Transparency, 2251–2262
+    ACM Conference on Fairness, Accountability, and Transparency, 2251–2262 (2022)
     [Full text](https://dl.acm.org/doi/10.1145/3531146.3534640) | [arXiv.org](https://arxiv.org/abs/2006.16140)

 *   The penumbra of open source: projects outside of centralized platforms are longer maintained, more academic and more collaborative